weatherxm-network/weather-markets/london-resolver/README.md

 pip install -r requirements.txt
 ```
 4. Create a **.env** file with all ENVIRONMENTAL VARIABLES defined in **.env.template**
-4. There are 2 ways to run the program using one **.parquet** file to calculate a daily median highesttemperature for London:
+5. There are 2 ways to run the program using one **.parquet** file to calculate a daily median highest temperature for London:
    - First download the **paruet** file of your choosing from [**WeatherXM Data Index**](https://index.weatherxm.com/).
    - Then, you may run the **main** in 2 ways:
       [--] With chunks enabled using low memory: